 - Electric car charger

-The 2 wires are also used for the same applications, but 10/3 wire is normally used in projects where high power is a need like, like ovens, and air conditioners.
-10/2 wire is used for devices where less power is needed like light fixtures, outlets, and switches.
+Their applications are mostly the same but 10/3 wire is also used where high power is a need like, like ovens, and air conditioners.
+10/2 wire used for low-power devices light fixtures, outlets, and switches.

 differences between 10/2 and 10/3 wire: